davidpaps/pong_game_with_a_neural_network/README.md

 pip install pygame
 ```

-Then by typing the following we can run the game and watch the neural network train on the pong game:
+Then by typing the following in the command line, we can run the game and watch the neural network train on the pong game:

 ```
 python RL.py
 ```

+---
+## AI in Action
 <img src="images/screenshot.png">